papivot/pace-docs/pks-bootcamp-prep.en.md

 - Validate that the valid stemcell is associated with the tile.
 - Configure the tile.
 Use the defaults (wherever possible) .
 - Make sure Clair and Notary are enabled.
--  Clair Updater interval (Hours) is set to a number greater than 0
+-  Clair Updater interval (Hours) is set to a number greater than 0 (e.g. 1)
 - Apply changes.
 - Once configuration is completed, make sure that the DNS is updated to reflect the public IP and FQDN.
 Adjust the firewall, if necessary.
 - Validate the FQDN is reachable.